kathan-majithia/dinphil/README.md

 <div>
   <ul>
     <li>Whenever the user wants to see the status of all the philosophers,
-this method will be called. </li>
+This method will be called. </li>
     <li>Each philosopher will be assigned a number starting from 1 to n. </li>
     <li>State is an array consisting of n elements.
 The state of the
-philosophers will also be displayed along with it.
+Philosophers will also be displayed along with it.
 </li>
   </ul>
 </div>